THEGOLDENPRO/aghpb.c/README.md

 ```
 but make sure you have [``libcurl``](https://curl.se/libcurl/c/) installed.

-This is the command I used to compile the library together with my own C program (make sure to ``cd aghpb.c``):
+This is the command I used to compile the library together with my own C program:
 ```sh
 gcc -o file_name file_name.c aghpb.c -lcurl
 ```